 In the military, you may have been exposed to numerous substances.
 Some are completely fine, while others are linked to numerous health effects, including some that last the whole of a person’s life.

 As a Veteran, you are entitled to certain benefits and compensation if you suffer from disabilities.
 This article will go over the effects of fire fighting foam on those exposed to it and the different ratings and benefits that come with it.

-Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals in fire fighting foam.
-The Department of Defense formerly used this fire fighting foam to put out fuel fires and has located 401 locations in which it was used.
+Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals in firefighting foam, specifically Class B Aqueous Film-Foaming Foams (AFFF).
+The Department of Defense formerly used this firefighting foam to put out fuel fires and has located 401 locations in which it was used.

 Because it causes health problems, many have been concerned about groundwater contamination by PFAS.
-The DoD put in filters and alternate sources of drinking water in these areas so the people on these sites would not drink contaminated water.
+The DoD has put in water filters at many of these locations or provided alternate sources of drinking water in these areas so the people on these sites would not drink contaminated water.

 Because PFAS can be detected in the blood, many people in the military ask for blood tests to determine if there are trace amounts in their blood.
 However, the military has denied these requests because we know little about PFAS, and small amounts of PFAS are found in most people across the US.

 Because it is so common to find amounts of PFAS in people, it is difficult to determine whether exposure to the chemical directly causes health problems.
 Instead of having military personnel test for PFAS, the military is paying the CDC to perform studies to determine the effects of PFAS.

 The VA stated that health problems associated with PFAS depend on many factors, including duration, concentration, and frequency of exposure.
 However, some studies show health problems that are linked to PFAS exposure.
 They include the following:

 These health problems are not conclusive for every person exposed to PFAS.